uhuohuy/LLM-geocoding/README.md

 ## Generation or Prediction
-unzip the [test_data.zip](data/test_data.zip) to the right place.
+Unzip the [test_data.zip](data/test_data.zip) to the appropriate location.

-For Mistral, llama2, and Baichuan2, execute the follow code:
+For Mistral, Llama2, and Baichuan2, execute the following code:
 ```shell
 BASE_MODEL="kittn/mistral-7B-v0.1-hf"
 LORA_WEIGHTS="path_of_the_lora_weights"